Module: RubyTerraform

 from ClassMethods

-Invokes the terraform fmt command which rewrites all terraform configuration files to a canonical format.
+terraform fmtcommand which rewrites all terraform configuration files to a canonical format. -

 .get(parameters = {}, invocation_options = {}) ⇒ Object